nakagawah13/factory-ml-offline-system/models/README.md

 - Compare performance across different model versions

 **Automatic archiving**: Models are automatically moved here when a new model is deployed to `current/`.

-## Test Directory (`test/`)

-Contains test models and reports intended for development and local testing.

-**Status**: This directory may be present locally for development and testing, but it is not guaranteed to be tracked in Git because `models/` is ignored by default.
-Do not assume the `test/` directory exists in all clones of the repository.

-**If present (local workflows)**:
-- Test models for unit tests and integration tests (example: `model.joblib`)
-- Training reports and evaluation metrics (example: `reports/training_summary.json`)
-- Experimental models not ready for production

-**Notes**:
-- Because `models/` is excluded by `.gitignore`, test fixtures under `models/test/` are typically managed locally or via CI artifacts rather than committed to the repo.
-- If you need reproducible test fixtures in the repository, consider placing small, non-sensitive fixtures under `tests/` or `data/`, or use an external artifact store (e.g. MLflow, DVC, S3/GCS) and document retrieval steps in `docs/`.
-- To track a file inside `models/` (strongly discouraged for large binaries), use `git add -f <file>` and document why the force-add is necessary.

 ## Git Management